S2-group/robot-runner/README.md

 > **WARNING:**
 >
 > Robot-runner comes with a set of example experiments.
-Since robot-runner is specifically designed to experiment with a **Turtlebot3 Burger**, these examples need **Turtlebot3 packages** to be installed with it.
+These examples need **Turtlebot3 packages** to be installed with it, as they are specific for a Turltebot3.
 This is mentioned in each install guide, if you do not need or want these examples to work, then only follow the ROS install guide.
 >
 > Considering the Turtlebot3 simulation does not provide any **battery simulation**, a **Gazebo plugin** is provided with each example.
 This plugin is developed by the **CMU** (Carnegie Mellon University), and used and modified for this project under the **MIT license**.
 >
 > Examples that use this battery plugin are called VU_BATTSIM_1\*.04 (where ***** = 6 or 8, (16.04 or 18.04)).
 Please note that only **Ubuntu 16.04 fully supports** the original plugin with motor power taken into account in the battery discharge simulation.
 Ubuntu 18.04 does not provide this functionality, it thus only provides **linear discharge**, as **legacy software** used is not supported on 18.04.
 >
-> This is however of **no, or slight, importance** to the user, the examples are only just that.
+> This is of **no, or slight, importance** to the user, the examples are only just that.
 The recommended install is therefore still Ubuntu 18.04.
 >
 > **NOTE: The VU_BATTSIM battery simulation is only available for ROS1.**